ds-102/sp25/syllabus.md

 ### Discussion
 {:.no_toc}
 Discussion section will be held on **Wednesdays**, led by your GSIs.
 These sections will cover important problem-solving skills that bridge the concepts in lectures with the skills you’ll need to apply the ideas on the homework and beyond.
+Each week, discussion worksheets and answers (without full explanations) will be posted online the following day.

+There will be 10 discussion sections: the sections on 2/26, 4/16, and 4/30 will be cancelled and replaced with office hours to help you prepare for midterm 1, midterm 2, and the project, respectively.

+Discussion attendance will be **opt-in mandatory**: this means that you have the option at the start of the semester (and again at week 7) to choose between one of two options:

+* **Option 1 (discussion attendance, recommended)**: if you choose this option, you are committing to attend discussion section every week, and work with a group of 3 of your peers (i.e., groups of 4) on discussion questions.
+For each discussion section you attend, you will earn 1 discussion point, and your discussion grade will be computed as (number of discussion points) / 8: in other words, you may miss up to two discussion sections with no penalty.

+* **Option 2 (no attendance)**: if you choose this option, you are choosing to not attend discussion section.
+You are welcome to access the worksheets and answers posted online each week.
+For each half of the semester that you choose option 2, you will receive four free discussion points.

+While course staff strongly recommend choosing option 1, we encourage you to choose the option that will ultimately best suit your learning.
+In other data courses that have similar policies, choosing Option 1 is positively correlated with earning a higher grade (despite the additional attendance requirement).

+You will have the option to switch between Option 1 and Option 2 after Midterm 1 grades have been returned, in week 7.

 ### Lab
 {:.no_toc}